SERVICES & PRICES

 Consolato Generale d’Italia a Londra

-Citizenship recognition is a constitutive act under Law 91/1992: the consulate verifies the unbroken chain of citizenship by descent and forwards the file to the comune of competence for inscription in the civil registry.
-Only once the comune has registered the recognition can a passport be issued.
-The two events sit on different legal bases and carry different evidentiary standards.
+Citizenship recognition is a constitutive act under Law 91/1992: the consulate verifies the unbroken chain of transmission and forwards the file to the comune of competence in Italy for inscription in the civil registry.
+The passport can only be issued after the comune has registered the recognition and AIRE confirms residence abroad.

 Manchester

-Consolato Generale d'Italia a Manchester
+Consolato d’Italia a Manchester

 Edinburgh

-Consolato d'Italia a Edimburgo
+Consolato Generale d’Italia a Edimburgo

-Edinburgh sees fewer cases than London or Manchester, so initial response times can be shorter — but the same officers handle every stage, which means a poorly framed first email costs weeks before it costs anything else.
+Edinburgh sees fewer cases than London or Manchester, so initial response times can be shorter.
+But the same officers handle every stage, which means a poorly framed first email costs weeks before it costs anything else.

 On the day